marcbadger/CarND-Behavioral-Cloning-P3/README.md

 Overview
 ---
 This repository contains files for the Behavioral Cloning Project.
-A detailed writeup of the project is continued in this document below.
+A detailed writeup of the project is given below.

-The goals / steps of this project are the following:
+The goals / steps of this project were to:
 * Use the simulator to collect data of good driving behavior
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set